Phosphole

 Phosphole is the organic compound with the chemical formula C_{4}H_{4}PH; it is the phosphorus analog of pyrrole.
 The term phosphole also refers to substituted derivatives of the parent heterocycle.
 These compounds are of theoretical interest but also serve as ligands for transition metals and as precursors to more complex organophosphorus compounds.

 Triphosphole, C_{2}H_{3}P_{3}, is a heterocycle with 3 phosphorus atoms.

 Pentaphosphole, P_{5}H, is a cyclic compound with 5 phosphorus atoms.

 Structure and bonding

-Unlike the related 5-membered heterocycles pyrrole, thiophene, and furan, the aromaticity of phospholes is diminished, reflecting the reluctance of phosphorus to delocalize its lone pair.
-The main indication of this difference is the pyramidalization of phosphorus.
+Unlike the related 5-membered group 15 heterocycle pyrrole the aromaticity of phospholes is diminished, reflecting the reluctance of phosphorus to delocalise its lone pair.
+The main indication of this difference is the pyramidalisation of phosphorus.
 The absence of aromaticity is also indicated by the reactivity of phospholes.
 Phospholes undergo different cycloaddition reactions; coordination properties of phospholes are also well studied.

 Preparation

 The parent phosphole was first described in 1983.
 It was prepared by low-temperature protonation of lithium phospholide.
 Pentaphenylphosphole was reported in 1953.
 One route to phospholes is via the McCormack reaction, involving the addition of a 1,3-diene to a phosphonous chloride (RPCl2) followed by dehydrohalogenation.
 Phenylphospholes can be prepared via zirconacyclopentadienes by reaction with PhPCl2.